 Let’s look at the key advantages of outstaffing:

-Additionally, clients, with full access to project development, can assess the hired employees' efficiency at any time.
+Higher efficiency: companies with full access to project development can assess the hired employees' efficiency at any time.

 Disadvantages of the Outstaffing Model